-"I'm supposed to be the No. 1 Red-baiter in the country," Nixon said.
-"I have earned that reputation for what you know very well.
-Had we just continued the policy of just a silent confrontation and almost non-communication with the [People's Republic of China] … in the end we would reap a nuclear war.
-No question."
+“I’m supposed to be the No. 1 Red-baiter in the country,” Nixon said.
+“I have earned that reputation for what you know very well.
+Had we just continued the policy of just a silent confrontation and almost non-communication with the PRC (People’s Republic of China), … in the end we would reap a nuclear war.
+No question.”

 On April 30, 1973, Nixon spoke by phone to top aide H.R.
-"Bob" Haldeman, who along with aide John Ehrlichman had just been forced to resign by the Watergate scandal.
-Both of them would be convicted of conspiracy and obstruction of justice.
+Haldeman, who along with aid John Ehrlichman had just been forced to resign by the Watergate scandal.
+Both would be convicted of conspiracy and obstruction of justice.

-The day after, Nixon tells Rep. Gerald Ford that firing his aides was "the most painful thing I've ever done," adding: "But they had to be sacked."
+The day after, Nixon tells congressman Gerald Ford that firing his aides was “the most painful thing I’ve ever done,” adding: “But they had to be sacked.”

 “It just made me sit there, damn near cry, because I knew the problem it was, and I think both of them have done a good job,” Ford replied.
 “Despite one of these, these damn critics.”

-Nixon's secret tapes helped drive him from office the next year; Ford, who had become vice president after the resignation of Spiro Agnew, assumed the presidency and granted him a pardon.
+Nixon’s secret tapes helped drive him from office the following year; Ford assumed the presidency and granted him a pardon.